 This last tax is calculated as a percentage of the mortgage (not the purchase price).
 So if you borrow $500,000 or less, you pay 1.8 percent of the loan as a tax.
 If you borrow more than $500,000, you pay 1.925 percent.
 (Both of these figures include a 0.5 percent state levy, and New Yorkers are entitled to a $30 discount on their payment.)

-Buying a co-op spares you the pain of this tax, which applies to real property—where your purchase gives you a deed.
-As a shareholder in a co-op you don’t pay it.
+Buying a co-op spares you the pain of this tax.
+It only applies to real property—where your purchase gives you a deed.
 This is one of the reasons closing costs for co-ops are much lower than condos.

-You can do a financial maneuver called a mortgage assignment under a Consolidation, Extension, and Modification Agreement, also called a CEMA loan.
-This is one way to reduce the amount of mortgage recording tax you pay.
-This is where the mortgage is assigned from one lender to another and the tax is calculated on the unpaid principal.
-Practically speaking, this means a buyer could have the seller's mortgage assigned and benefit from a significant tax exemption.
+One way to reduce the amount of mortgage recording tax you pay is to do a financial maneuver called a mortgage assignment under a consolidation, extension, and modification agreement, also called a CEMA loan.
+In these situations the seller’s mortgage is assigned from one lender to another and the tax for the buyer is calculated on the unpaid principal.

 Here's how it works: Say an initial mortgage was for $1 million and the seller paid it down over the time to $900,000.
 If the mortgage was then assigned for $1 million, the buyer would only pay mortgage recording tax on $100,000 at the reduced tax rate of 1.8 percent.
 You don't pay twice for the unpaid principal of the original mortgage when the loan is assigned.

 Garfinkel says the assignment CEMA is “used all the time” as a means to reduce the mortgage recording tax payment.
 With an assignment, you are not tied to the terms of the old mortgage.

 “The terms are changed, so if there was a prepayment penalty on the old one there may not be on the new one,” he says.